Anxiety Disorders and Treatment

 The first step is to rule out the possibility that your symptoms are being caused by a medical condition, i.e. not psychiatric.
 You want to rule out hyperthyroidism, low blood sugar, or other endocrine problems that produce symptoms similar to those of anxiety.
 Certain medications can also sometimes cause anxiety.
 You want to get an evaluation from your primary care provider to rule out any of these conditions that may be the cause of your anxiety symptoms.
 If no other medical issue can be found and the symptoms seem out of proportion to any situation you are facing, you may be diagnosed with an anxiety disorder.

 This depends on you and how difficult it is for you to manage your symptoms.
 We have treated clients over the years who didn’t want to take medication and wanted to manage their anxiety through counseling only.
 These clients were committed to work hard in therapy, and their symptoms improved.

 There are also many people who want to take medication, and start to feel better within a couple of weeks.
 Some types of anxiety drugs are usually prescribed on a short-term or as-needed basis.
-People who combine medication with counseling experience positive results.
+People who combine medication with counseling experience the best results.

 Anxiety disorders are treatable and many people can be helped with professional care.
-I work with clients using different methods and treatments to help them manage and reduce symptoms.
-My goal is to help you identify triggers and examine the deeper emotions and reasons that are the source of your anxiety.
+We work with clients using different methods and treatments to help them manage and reduce symptoms.
+Our goal is to help you identify triggers and examine the deeper emotions and reasons that are the source of your anxiety.

-In our work together I help you develop more self-awareness, and various cognitive strategies to reduce anxiety and tension.
+In our work together, we help you develop more self-awareness and various cognitive strategies to reduce anxiety and tension.
 Therapy can feel more positive and empowered as you work through emotions, shift your perception of yourself and your life situation.
-I also like to integrate meditation and mindfulness based approaches to help guide my clients towards healing.
+We also like to integrate meditation and mindfulness based approaches to help guide our clients towards healing.